Buying, Owning, and Selling a Home

 Some examples:

-• Painting does not count as a capital improvement on its own, but if you do it at the same time as a bunch of other work, like getting new cabinets installed and repainting your kitchen is part of that, then it counts towards the total cost of that capital improvement.
+Painting does not count as a capital improvement on its own, but if you do it at the same time as other significant work, like repainting your kitchen during a renovation, then it counts towards the total cost of that capital improvement.

 Note for Folks with a Home Office or Rental